PyxelM/alucinara/content/lore/sarvara/sarvaran-instruments.md

 The Bakharra was commonly plucked in Sarvaran music, but in late Sarvaran culture, and especially in the following culture of the Empire of the Petrified Child, began to be bowed.
 ### Bowed Bakharra
 The Bowed Bakharra was played with a bow made of Dhajarh wood and Snoutgoat tail hair, known as a Djenna[^4].
 It often appeared as part of an ensemble, and would go on to become a staple in Stonechild Imperial orchestral music.
+## Bakhalamu
+The Bakhalamu, part of the Bakharra family, is a similar stringed instrument.
+However, this instrument does not have courses and is made up of 3 strings, as shown in the instrument's meaning in the Sarvaran language.

+The Bakhalamu was generally used as a treble instrument, to perform the main melody of a song or hymn overtop a backdrop of Bakharranith, Kuyudranith, and Danaikith.
 ## Danaika
 The Danaika[^2] is a wind instrument made traditionally of bone, or otherwise of Dhajarh wood, with 8 holes drilled on each side of its length, totalling 2 octaves in the Sarvaran tuning system.
 Danaikith commonly take the role of the lead or as part of an ensemble in Sarvaran music.
 ## Kuyudra